 This sham didn’t last long, however.
 One night, the police phoned Fukuda’s house to ask her into the station for questioning.
 Fukuda held the officers at bay by pretending to be one of her kids, and saying her mom would be back shortly.
 After hanging up, she took the¥600,000 (about $6,000) she had stolen from the hostess, and fled Matsuyama.

 Of course, it would be impossible to run from the police forever.
 But Fukuda didn’t have to run forever.
 At the time of her crime, the statute of limitations on murder in Japan was short — a mere 15 years.
-(The law has since been changed; there is no longer a statute of limitations on murder.)
 That meant that, for Fukuda to get away with her crime, she would have to avoid capture by police on the tiny island chain of Japan for 5,475 days.

 What’s remarkable is that she almost pulled it off.

-Fukuda Kazuko: The Woman with Seven Faces (七つの顔を持つ女)
+Fukuda Kazuko: The Woman of Many Faces (七つの顔を持つ女)

 Fukuda’s continued flight was a balancing act between deliberate cunning and ballsy risks.
 She would travel to Osaka via the bullet train to make calls home to her family and former lover.
 She knew full well her calls would be traced; this gambit was a deliberate attempt to throw investigators off the trail.

 Fukuda also underwent numerous plastic surgery treatments to change her appearance.
-Investigators eventually cottoned on to this gambit, and the press dubbed her 七つの顔を持つ女 (nanatsu no kao o motsu onna), or “The Woman with Seven Faces”.
+Investigators eventually cottoned on to this gambit, and the press dubbed her 七つの顔を持つ女 (nanatsu no kao o motsu onna), or “The Woman of Many [Seven] Faces”.

 Last-Minute Arrest